shimamura-sakura/yuri/README.md

    a YBN does not need to be re-compressed.
    After an initial full compilation, subsequent compilations usually only takes a few seconds.

+## Differences from the official compiler

+1. No `global.yst` and `global_f.yst` entries in `yst_list.ybn`

+   The offical compiler writes an entry with `nvar=-1` for `global.yst` in `yst_list.ybn`.
+   Official YSCom treats `global_f.yst` like normal scripts.
+   But Yuri does not leave entries nor create YBN for them at all.

+2. No `S_INT/S_FLT/S_STR` commands in YBN files

+   The official compiler emits them, but actually they never get executed.
+   Even the author himself recommends putting them out of execution path.
+   So I skipped them completely, leaving only local INT/FLT/STR commands.
+   They are still in ysv.ybn files

+This two differences lead to that one cannot compile the code directly if they run the decompiler again on the compiled YBN files (need to add `G_/S_/F_` by themselves)